- Informed Consent

 - How much does the treatment cost?

 - Will my insurance cover it?
-How much can I expect to pay?
+How much will I have to pay?

-It’s a good idea to write down your questions and bring the list to your appointments, take notes on the responses, or bring a voice recorder to record the discussion.
-(You will want to check with the doctor before you record your talks.)
+It’s a good idea to write down your questions and bring the list to your appointments, take notes on the answers, or bring a device to record the discussion.
+(Check with the doctor before you record your talks.)
 Good health providers usually appreciate a patient’s efforts to understand the challenges they face and to make informed decisions.